Large Deviations Analysis for Stochastic Models of Bacterial Evolution: Abstract

 \section{Abstract}

-Radical shifts in the genetic composition of large cell populations are \emph{rare events} with quite low probabilities, which direct numerical simulations generally fail to evaluate accurately.
-We develop a large deviations framework for a class of Markov chains modeling genetic evolution of bacteria such as \emph{E. coli}.
-In particular, we develop the cost functional and a backward search algorithm for discrete-time Markov chains which describe daily evolution of histograms of bacterial populations.
+Radical shifts in the genetic composition of large cell populations are \emph{\highlighting{rare events}} with quite low probabilities that direct numerical simulations generally fail to evaluate accurately.
+In this paper, we develop a theoretical large-deviation framework for a class of Markov chains modeling the genetic evolution of bacteria such as \emph{E. coli} in ``locked-box'' laboratory experiments.
+In particular, we develop the cost function for discrete-time Markov chains that describe the daily evolution of histograms of bacterial populations.
+We obtain explicit formulas for the cost function for interior histograms.
+We also develop explicit formulas that can be used to numerically quantify the most likely evolutionary trajectories connecting an initial histogram and the target histogram.